VISUAL ANALYTICS

 Goals

-• Identify research opportunities in VIS for SDLs
+• Identify research opportunities within VIS for autonomous laboratories

 Topics